Maha fisherman killed in firing by Pakistan maritime security personnel off Gujarat coast: Police | Law-Order

 Maha fisherman killed in firing by Pakistan maritime security personnel off Gujarat coast: Police

-A fisherman from Maharashtra was killed and a crew member of his boat was injured in firing by the Pakistan Maritime Security Agency PMSA personnel near international maritime boundary line in the Arabian sea off Gujarat coast, a police official said on Sunday.The incident occurred around 4 pm on Saturday, he said.
+Pakistans maritime security agency PMSA personnel fired on an Indian fishing boat in the Arabian sea off Gujarat coast, killing a crew member and injuring another, police said on Sunday.The incident occurred around 4 PM on Saturday near the international maritime boundary line, they said.

 - Country: